smaclell/smaclell.github.io/_drafts/4-things-your-tests-are-telling-you.md

 Deployment Pipeline.

 The risk is that ignored or explicit tests are not run for long periods of time and fall into disrepair.
-Running tests frequently helps by reducing the changes that have happened between the last time they were passing.
-If the tests are run on every commit then you can immediately identify the code that broke the test.
+Running tests frequently helps by reducing the number of changes between the last time the tests passed.
+If the tests are run on every commit then you can immediately identify the code that broke the tests.
-Explicit or ignored tests that have not been run for a long time have no guarantee that they still test what they were originally intended to or whether the tests pass.
+Explicit or ignored tests that have not been run for a long time have no guarantee they still test what they were originally intended to or whether they pass.

 ### Slow Tests